Project31/ansible-kubernetes-openshift-pi3/README.md

-## Ansible Playbook for Docker / Kuberentes / OpenShift on RaspberryPIs 3
+## Ansible Playbook for Docker / Kubernetes / OpenShift on RaspberryPIs 3

 *This is work-in-progress, it might not work for you and things will change.
 Expect a Blog with more details soon.*